GrowtopiaFli/openfl-haxeflixel-video-code/README.md

 1. Download the Friday Night Funkin source code in https://github.com/ninjamuffin99/Funkin and follow `EVERYTHING` (including the git part which is very important) (make sure its the new file system otherwise you need to put extra code `which i have the solution for lol`)
 2. Install actuate by doing `haxelib install actuate`
-3. Install the extension-webm fork by doing `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm`
+3. Install the extension-webm fork by doing `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm` `If You Are On Mac Please Download XCode In The App Store Before Proceeding`
 4. It won't work lol so type the command `lime rebuild extension-webm [windows/mac/linux]` (depends on your device) (sry idk how to fix this for mac)
 5. Download the zip of this repository and copy paste the files inside the `source` folder to your fnf source code's `source` folder